 Christchurch City Council has been a member of Sustainable Living Education Trust since its origin.
 After several years of taught evening classes hosted by high schools, the programme's delivery has moved on to 'learning groups' hosted by interested individuals, meeting for free at private homes or community halls, or assisted by a paid tutor or facilitator where a fee is charged.

-Following a successful new facilitators weekend held in March 2017, you could offer to host a Future Living Skills learning group in your suburb or workplace and get help from one of the new facilitators - phone National Coordinator Rhys Taylor on 03 693 8726 (in order to contact facilitators) and also register yourself at this website (to download the free learning materials).
+Following new facilitators training sessions held in March 2017 and February 2019, you could offer to host a Future Living Skills learning group in your suburb or workplace and get help from one of the new facilitators - phone National Coordinator Rhys Taylor on 03 693 8726 (in order to contact a facilitator) and also register yourself at this website (to download the free learning materials).

 Sustainability in Christchurch, NZ

 Webpage to get you started in Christchurch City.